 Hankering for Italian food?
-There's no shortage of cheap, delicious pizza across America, but sometimes something that demands a little more finesse, like veal parmigiana or ravioli heaped with red sauce, is required.
-Whether they're hidden gems known mainly to locals or historic landmarks that have been open for decades, we've tracked down the best old-school Italian restaurant in every state.
+There's no shortage of cheap, delicious pizza across America, but what about something that demands a little more finesse, like veal Parmigiana or ravioli heaped with red sauce?
+From hidden gems known mainly to locals or historic landmarks that have been open for decades, we've tracked down the best old-school Italian restaurant in every state.

 A short drive south on I-65 from Birmingham, Joe's is off the beaten path but worth the drive, reviewers say.
 Fans say staples like lasagna and spaghetti are solid, but Joe's is best known for its impressive selection of cakes and desserts.
 Pro tip: Get the strawberry cake.